leodlpy7/dotfiles/README.md

+⚠️ This repository was archived because I started working on another configuration for my system, it is likely that I will remove the repository as soon as the new configuration is working. ⚠️

 # dotfiles - NixOS configuration

 This is the nixos configuration for my systems.
 I am using a flake to manage